Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 4. Determine the highest priority pending feature from the checklist
 5. Break it into a 2-3 hour sprint
 6. Implement the first sprint task following project conventions
+7. Run type checks, lint checks, and resolve all errors/warnings in the frontend codebase.
-7. Update the checklist as you complete items
+8. Update the checklist as you complete items

 **Work Autonomously:**
 - Use the checklist to determine what to do next
 - Only ask for clarification if you encounter blockers or need decisions
 - Follow the priority order in the checklist
 - Update checklists after completing work
+- After completing the sprint, run git commands to sync the frontend submodule.
 - Check backend/README.md for any new API endpoints or R2 storage capabilities

 **Context Files:**